klaybandreiurgel-source/recursion-laboratory/README.md

 The actual program also displays the complete recursive subdivisions and recursion trace.

 ## AI Disclosure
-OpenAI GPT-5.6 Luna was used to assist with code drafting, explanation, test cases, and documentation.
-The generated output should be reviewed and understood by the student before submission.
+OpenAI GPT-5.6 Luna was used to assist with code, explanation, test cases, and documentation.
+The output should be reviewed and understood by the student before submission.
 The student should make any necessary corrections or personalization and verify the program by compiling and running it.